mickkn/VCS/README.md

 ![Screenshot](images/ss_mcd.png)

-* Fly a battery, charge it and use the values in this calculator
+* Fly a battery with the TH% timer, charge it and use the values in this calculator

 The timer should be reset by using a long ENTER press and reset the flight